 Prescribed Topics List

 Animals

 Clothes and fashion

 Communication and language

 Daily life

 Dreams and ambitions

 Entertainment and culture

 Fame and famous people

 Food and drink

 Friends and family

 Health

 Holidays and tourism

 Jobs and professions

 Learning and education

 Leisure time

 Places

 Science and technology

 Special occasions

 Sports and hobbies

 The natural world

 Travel and transport

-Speaking Skills focus Task Format Marks/ Timings Part One Candidate can: understand in detail what is said to him/her provide concrete information in response to questions relating to self and family engage in conversation in participatory fashion engage in monitoring and repair General questions The examiner (interlocutor) asks the candidates a series of questions in turn on personal or general topics from the ESB prescribed list The candidate responds to the interlocutor's questions, but does not interact with the other candidate in this part of the examination Series of short questions relating to personal / general information 3 minutes (2 or 3 candidates) Part Two Candidate can: develop a clear argument expanding and supporting point of view based on a visual or written stimulus participate actively in discussions intervene appropriately in discussions engage in monitoring and repair Interactive discussion based on one of the twenty topics The interlocutor gives the candidates instructions for part two of the exam and hands them a card with two prompts written on it There is a question with eight related bullet points for discussion, and a follow- up question asking for a more personal response.
-The candidates read the prompt and discuss it.
-They do not have to talk about all the bullet points and may add information of their own to further the discussion if they wish The interlocutor does not participate in the discussion The interlocutor will intervene to stop the discussion after the allotted time has passed Interactive discussion on a written prompt between both candidates 4 minutes (6 minutes for 3 candidates)
+Speaking Skills focus Task Format Marks/timings Part One Learner can: understand in detail what is said to him/her provide concrete information in response to questions relating to self and family engage in conversation in participatory fashion engage in monitoring and repair General questions The examiner (interlocutor) asks the learners a series of questions in turn on personal or general topics from the ESB prescribed list The learner responds to the interlocutor's questions, but does not interact with the other candidate in this part of the examination Series of short questions relating to personal/gen eral information 3 minutes Part Two Learner can: • develop a clear argument expanding and supporting point of view based on a visual or written stimulus • participate actively in discussions • intervene appropriately in discussions • engage in monitoring and repair Interactive discussion based on one of the twenty topics The interlocutor gives the learners instructions for part two of the exam and hands them a card with two prompts written on it There is a question with eight related bullet points for discussion, and a follow-up question asking for a more personal response.
+The learners read the prompt and discuss it.
+They do not have to talk about all the bullet points and may add information of their own to further the discussion if they wish The interlocutor does not participate in the discussion The interlocutor will intervene to stop the discussion after the allotted time has passed Interactive discussion on a written prompt between both learners 4 minutes

-Speaking Skills focus Task Format Marks/ Timings Part Three Candidate can: • develop a clear argument expanding and supporting point of view based on line of questioning • participate actively in a dialogue • intervene appropriately in discussions • engage in monitoring and repair Responding to questions The interlocutor introduces a new topic for this part of the examination The interlocutor asks candidates a series of questions on the new topic and encourages them to listen and respond to what their partner is saying or to add further comment where appropriate Responding to questions on a specific topic 4 minutes (6 minutes for 3 candidates) 30 marks
+Speaking Skills focus Task Format Marks/timings Part Three Learner can: • develop a clear argument expanding and supporting point of view based on line of questioning • participate actively in a dialogue • intervene appropriately in discussions • engage in monitoring and repair Responding to questions The interlocutor introduces a new topic for this part of the examination The interlocutor asks learners a series of questions on the new topic and encourages them to listen and respond to what their partner is saying or to add further comment where appropriate Responding to questions on a specific topic 4 minutes 30 marks